Sleep Clinic Listings

 That’s quite a choice.
 Where do I start?

 For the most part, a visit to your GP is recommended to ascertain a course of action.
 Importantly, action in the first place.
 Realising you’ve got a problem and doing something about it will go a long way in tackling your sleep disorder.
-Having it diagnosed, treated, and potentially dealt with, can improve your wellbeing exponentially.
+Diagnosing, treating, and potentially treating it can improve your well-being exponentially.

-Interestingly, there is also an at-home version of a sleep study common among chemist or pharmacy run sleep clinics.
-You may be ‘wired up’ at one of these sleep clinics and then travel home to perform your sleep test in the comfort of your own bed.
+Interestingly, there is also an at-home version of a sleep study common among chemist or pharmacy-run sleep clinics.
+You may be ‘wired up’ at one of these sleep clinics and then travel home to perform your sleep test in the comfort of your bed.

-For those who are too young to tell us their problems, there are paediatric specialists that can perform near miracles for tired parents.
-From educating expectant parents, to babies, to toddlers, and older kids to better sleep hygiene & better sleep habits.
+For those too young to tell us their problems, some paediatric specialists can perform near miracles for tired parents.
+They can educate expectant parents, babies, toddlers, and older kids on better sleep hygiene and habits.

 With that in mind, there’s bound to be a sleep clinic near you.